 Hayden Synchronized Skating’s senior-level athletes, the Haydenettes, compete at the highest level of figure skating both nationally and internationally.
 The 28 time U.S. National Champions and 5-time World Bronze Medalists are currently the most decorated U.S. team, and they work passionately to maintain their status as one of the top-ranked synchro teams in the world.
 The Haydenettes have represented the United States at every World Championship since its beginning in 2000, and their most recent U.S. Championship (in 2019) was their tenth consecutive one.

 Hayden Synchronized Skating’s junior-level athletes, the Lexettes, compete at the second-highest level of figure skating both nationally and internationally.
 The Lexettes are the 2018 U.S. National Silver Medalists.
-They represented the U.S. at the 2018 Leon Lurje Trophy in Gothenborg, Sweden where they finished second and at the 2018 French Cup in Rouen, France where they finished third.
+They represented the U.S. at the 2019 Leon Lurje Trophy in Gothenborg, Sweden where they finished fifth and at the 2019 French Cup in Rouen, France where they finished fifth.
 They have represented the US in world competition for six consecutive years (in 2013, 2015, 2017, and 2018 at the ISU World Junior Synchronized Skating Championship and in 2014 and 2016 at the ISU Synchronized Skating World Junior Challenge Cup).
 In recent seasons, they have competed in Mississauga, Canada; Salzburg, Austria; Zagreb, Croatia; Neuchâtel, Switzerland, and Helsinki, Finland.